 On the other hand, school teachers most often receive a traditional education, and may feel unprepared to communicate with their students using digital jargon and tools.

-This course will provide participants a broader understanding of how to apply ICT tools in the classroom, and improve digital competencies for education.
+This course will provide participants with a broader understanding of how to apply ICT tools in the classroom and improve digital competencies for education.

 Overall, it will promote educational excellence by enabling teachers, trainers, headmasters, and other educators to integrate new technology and social media into teaching and learning.

 The course will provide a complete and all-encompassing review of ICT and social technologies for education.
 Participants will gain insight into the top teaching and student learning apps, digital solutions, and social platforms.

 Suggested computer proficiency: Basic